MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-security-settings-and-ip-protection.md

 ---
-title: "Security Setting and IP Protection"
+title: "Security Setting and Resource Exposure Policy"
-description: This topic explains how to set the security setting and IP protection against downloading or debugging into extension to see the source code.
+description: This topic explains how to set the security and resource exposure policy against downloading or debugging into extension to see the source code.
 author: SusanneWindfeldPedersen
 ms.custom: na
 ms.date: 04/01/2021